chrisdembia/python-yeadon-paper/notes.rst

 - Winter text book on biomechanics (compare height and mass)
 - Intro to Yeadon's model and citations to him.
 - Why we use Yeadon's model.
+  ** CHRIS: goal is also to clear up some of the implementation details of the method, that are not clear from the paper alone. therefore promoting consistent use of the method

 Find papers that use this model:
 - Alison Sheet's work